Summer Scholars is excited to launch a program of art and design studio classes for middle and high school students for two-weeks in July.

 The program is organized by grade, so participants must meet the grade requirement - no exceptions.

-Architecture — Grades 9-12 — Fully Enrolled
+Architecture Grades 9-12

-Drawing the Figure (ADE 100P) — Grades 10-12 — Fully Enrolled
+Drawing the Figure (ADE 100) Grades 11-12

-Drawing the Object — Grades 9-12 — Fully Enrolled
+Drawing the Object Grades 9-12

 Moving from the fundamentals of linear description to the integration of tone, students learn to use value in conjunction with line to achieve a synthesis of form, space, composition, and content.
+Tuition; $345

-Middle School Portfolio Development — Grades 7-8 — Fully Enrolled
+Middle School Portfolio Development Grades 7-8

-Designed for students interested in applying to portfolio audition high schools, projects will primarily focus on working from observation.Students will learn to use value in conjunction with line while using pencil, oil pastels, and collage.
-The class is taught by Art and Design Education students who are supervised by Pratt faculty.
+Designed for students interested in applying to portfolio audition high schools.Students will learn to use value in conjunction with line in projects focused primarily on working from observation using a variety of materials including pencil, pen, oil pastels, and watercolor.
+Tuition; $270

 Pratt Institute reserves the right to cancel or change any class when circumstances warrant.